stasys-hub/Collembola_AI/README.md

 Currently we expect the labeled image data to be labeled in COCO format as this immensely simplifies the registration process with Detectron2.
 For our own labeling workflow we used [labelImg](https://github.com/tzutalin/labelImg) with PascalVOC labels format.
 The conversion to COCO format can be done with [voc2coco](https://github.com/yukkyo/voc2coco), a version of the script is distributed in this project.

 We wrote the code on a machine running Ubuntu 20.04 LTS, but any Linux environment allowing you to run Pytorch with proprietary Nvidia drivers (tested with 450.102.04) and CUDA (tested with 11.0/1 & 10.2) should work.
 MacOS and Windows could also work if you get Detectron running, but no guarantees on that.
-The VRAM you will need, will depend on the model you take from the [Model Zoo](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md).
+The VRAM you will need, will depend on the model you take from the [Model Zoo](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md) and the batch-size for training.
 We were using the Faster R-CNN R50-FPN model on a RTX 2060 Super GPU without any hassles.

 ### Dependencies